HarperCollins Tone of Voice — Literary & Enduring

 What is HarperCollins's brand message?

-HarperCollins's core message is about Inspiring readers for over 200 years.
-Their concept "Reading Culture" drives their mission: Advance reading.
+HarperCollins's core message: Inspiring readers for over 200 years Their mission: Advance reading

 What makes HarperCollins's brand voice unique?

 HarperCollins stands out through their literary, enduring communication style.
-Their central brand tension — "New vs. Classic" — shapes every message they craft in the Media sector.
+Their central brand tension, "New vs. Classic", shapes how they communicate across the Media sector.

 What language style does HarperCollins use?

-HarperCollins uses classic language with figurative messaging.
-Their sentences are typically command in structure, using the present tense.
+HarperCollins uses classic language, with figurative messaging, in command-style sentences, using the present tense.